Contact

 Professional Bio

 AJ Rasmusson joined the BYU Department of Physics and Astronomy in 2025.
 Broadly, his research interests push frontiers in quantum computing, simulation, sensing, and networking.
-His current focus is in bosonic quantum motional states in trapped-ion systems for quantum error correction, quantum sensing, and next-generation performance in trapped-ion quantum systems.
+His current focus is in the bosonic quantum motional states of trapped-ion systems for quantum error correction, quantum sensing, and next-generation performance of trapped-ion quantum systems.

 He worked with trapped-ion qubits in his graduate studies at Indiana University to realize 2D ion crystals, faster laser cooling protocols, and chemical simulations on trapped-ion quantum computers.
 While a graduate student, AJ joined the IBM Quantum team to develop the IBM Quantum Open Science Prize and contributed to open science efforts.
-As an NRC postdoctoral fellow in the Ion Storage group at the National Institute of Standards and Technology (NIST) in Boulder, CO, he realized new techniques with trapped-ion quantum motional states for quantum error correction applications.
-He and his family enjoy biking, reading, 3D printing, baking, and eating sushi and ice cream (but not at the same time).
+After graduate school, AJ joined the Ion Storage group at the National Institute of Standards and Technology (NIST) in Boulder, CO as an NRC postdoctoral fellow.
+He worked on realizing new techniques with trapped-ion quantum motional states for quantum error correction applications.
+He and his family enjoy biking, reading, 3D printing, baking, laughing, and eating sushi and ice cream (but not at the same time).